mcanavar97/mcanavar97/README.md

 ## Hi there 👋

-👋 Hello, I'm @mcanavar97 (Muhammet Canavar).
+👋 Hello, I'm Muhammet Canavar.
 I have been actively working as a professional for some time, driven by my passion for programming even before formal education.

 👀 I always aim for the most functional, applicable, and readable code.

 🔮 I develop projects with Html, Css, React, Javascript...

-💬 Ask me about Html, Css, React, Javascript...
+💬 You can ask me questions about my areas of interest: React JS, React Native, Typescript, Javascript.

 <h3 align="left">Connect with me:</h3>
 <p align="left">